-As businesses continue to expand video collaboration access through the organisation, they are looking for ways to integrate Microsoft Lync into their infrastructure to provide wider access while keeping costs in check.
+As businesses continue to expand video collaboration access through the organization, they are looking for ways to integrate Microsoft Lync into their infrastructure to provide wider access while keeping costs in check.

 We also believe that this is an excellent idea not just for the individual but also for small meeting and huddle rooms.
 But the Lync solutions require some enhancement when participants exceed 1 or 2 people — and you have 6-8 people participating from a single room.

-In this whitepaper, ZK Research provides some handy tips and best practices that your organisation should keep in mind when building a Microsoft Lync based video collaboration solution.
+In this whitepaper, ZK Research provides some handy tips and best practices that your organization should keep in mind when building a Microsoft Lync based video collaboration solution.